jimktrains/k5/README.md

                 then => _item1
                 else => _item2

+Short form lambda (since it's a single expression)

     one <= Reduce {:
         list => [1..5]
         by => If {:
                 test => _item1 < _item2
                 then => _item1
                 else => _item2

+Or use the built-in min function

     one <= Reduce {:
         list => [1..5]